-In November 2016, the Financial Accounting Standards Board ("FASB") issued new guidance related to the cash flow classification and presentation of the changes in restricted cash on the statement of cash flows.
-The rules become effective for the interim and annual periods beginning after December 15, 2017.
-Occidental is currently evaluating the impact of this guidance on its financial statements.
+In November 2016, FASB issued new guidance related to the cash flow classification and presentation of the changes in restricted cash on the statement of cash flows.
+The rules become effective for the interim and annual periods beginning after December 15, 2017 and must be applied retrospectively.
+Occidental did not have restricted cash as of December 31, 2017 or 2016.

 In October 2016, the FASB issued new guidance related to the income tax consequences of intra-entity transfers of assets other than inventory.
 The rules become effective for the interim and annual periods beginning after December 15, 2017.
-Occidental is currently evaluating the impact of these rules on its financial statements.
+The rules do not have a material impact on Occidental's financial statements upon adoption.

 In August 2016, the FASB issued new guidance related to the classification of certain cash receipts and payments on the statement of cash flows.
 The rules become effective for the interim and annual periods beginning after December 15, 2017.
-Occidental is currently evaluating the impact of these rules on its financial statements.
+The rules will be adopted for the first quarter of 2018 and will result in the retrospective reclassification of certain cash receipts and payments within the Statement of Cash Flows.